 \subsection{Organization of this paper}

 Section \ref{section: Dehn twists and fibered twists} deals with Dehn twists, fibered Dehn twists and their relation.
-We first review Dehn twists in Section \ref{section: Dehn twists} and Lefschetz fibrations in Section \ref{section: LFs}.
+We begin by giving basic definitions related to symplectic manifolds in Section \ref{section: basics} and then review Dehn twists in Section \ref{section: Dehn twists} and Lefschetz fibrations in Section \ref{section: LFs}.
 After this, we present a way to obtain a Lefschetz fibration from a given Lefschetz pencil in Section \ref{section: LP to LF}.
-Applying this, Section \ref{section: boundary-interior} explains a symplectic mapping class group relation between Dehn twists and a fibered Dehn twist.
-Section \ref{section: isotopy} is devoted to the symplectic isotopy problem for Del Pezzo surfaces.
+Applying this, Section \ref{section: boundary-interior} explains a symplectic mapping class relation between a fibered Dehn twist and a product of Dehn twists.
+Section \ref{section: isotopy} is devoted to the symplectic isotopy problem for del Pezzo surfaces.
 Collecting results on holomorphic curves in Section \ref{section: holomorphic curves}, we give a solution to the problem in Section \ref{section: solution}.
-Section \ref{section: MCG} begins with a review of how Del Pezzo surfaces appear as ample divisors of complex $3$-folds in Section \ref{section: Del Pezzo} and then proves Theorem \ref{thm: relation} and its application for Weinstein fillings of contact $5$-manifolds.
-Finally, we conclude this paper by showing a relation between Dehn twists and a fibered Dehn twist, restricting to the projective case in Appendix \ref{appendix: boundary-interior}.
+Section \ref{section: MCG} begins with a review of how del Pezzo surfaces appear as ample divisors on complex $3$-folds in Section \ref{section: del Pezzo} and then proves Theorem \ref{thm: relation} and its application to Weinstein fillings of contact $5$-manifolds.
+Finally, we conclude this paper by showing a relation between a fibered Dehn twist and a product of Dehn twists, restricting to the complex projective case in Appendix \ref{appendix: boundary-interior}.